Pirsig/KSAEA/Readme.txt

 I started this without having any idea about Stupid_Chris' Stock ReBalance project, and originally had some of the same things implemented alongside the tech tree rebalance.
 This included solar panel changes, rebalancing of probe cores, and a few other odds and ends.
-As I was looking at getting deeper down the rabbit hole into rebalancing many more parts, I found SRB which prompted me to remove most of that stuff from the mod.
-I've since decided to back away from the idea that this is designed specifically with SRB in mind and re-implemented some of those original ideas.
+As I was looking at getting deeper down the rabbit hole into rebalancing many more parts, I found SRB which prompted me to remove most of that stuff from the mod and start working specifically with SRB in mind.
+I've since decided to back away from that idea and re-implemented many of these original balance changes as well as expanded further.

 Because of MM run order, anything SRB does should run after me, so if your using SRB changes to the same properties *should* take precedence over mine.
-As it's not currently updated for .25 yet and I probably won't be running it myself any longer, I'd love some feedback on whether this actually ends up being the case, or if I need to come up with a special patch or set of instructions for use in conjunction with SRB.
-For the same reasons, if you want to use SRB, but want my values for antenna transmission and such you'll need to delete the relevant patches from SRB.
-When SRB updates to .25 I'll probably take a look at it and make a patch to handle this instead.
+For the same reason, if you want to use SRB, but want my values for say, SAS, you'd need to delete the relevant patches from SRB.
+The compatibility for SRB provided with this mod ONLY moves SRB's part rescales to appropriate nodes.
+In the future I might offer a patch to run after SRB and convert conflicting changes back to KSAEA values, but for now the only support I'm willing to commit in this regard is assisting you in which parts of SRB to delete to get KSAEA values.

 Why?